manuvaldi/openstack-floatingip-handler/README.md

-# Openstack Floating IP updates handler
+# Openstack Event handler

-Python script to monitor and handler Floating IP events from Openstack neutron.
+Python script to monitor and handler events from Openstack neutron.
 This script create a queue with `auto_delete` feature binding to `neutron` exchange with `routing_key` equal to `notifications.info`

 ## Installation
 ```